01 Jan 2001, Energy Risk glossary , Energy Risk

 2) Violating bids or offers to artificially mark the closing price.

-These two practices will be outlawed in European gas and power markets by the Regulation on Wholesale Energy Market Integrity and Transparency (REMIT)
+These two practices have been outlawed in European gas and power markets by the Regulation on Wholesale Energy Market Integrity and Transparency (REMIT) and the Maret Abuse Regulation (MAR).

-* see also Regulation on Wholesale Energy Market Integrity and Transparency (REMIT)
+* see also Market Abuse Regulation (MAR); Regulation on Wholesale Energy Market Integrity and Transparency (REMIT)